TrueBlocks/trueblocks-key-website/content/english/_index.md

       label: "Get Started Now"
       link: "https://github.com/zeon-studio/hugoplate"

-  - title: "Based on decentralized public good"
+  - title: "Based on the decentralized public good"
     content: "TrueBlocks Key uses the index of appearances created by TrueBlocks Core, which publishes the index as a public good through the Unchained Index smart contract.
 Unlike Key, Core is fully local and open source.
 Both are designed to work with any EVM-based blockchain.
 TrueBlocks Key provides a simple, easy-to-use (for pay) Web 2.0 interface to this index. "
     button:
       enable: true